ItsKerolos/avataaars/README.md

 This is a rewrite of Fang-Pen Lin's work but as a API, this allow it to be used for things like:
   - Serverless function.
   - Generating an avatar from your terminal.
-  - Use it inside any Web framework.
+  - Use it inside any web framework.

 Being a rewrite we removed, added and renamed stuff so this is not compatible with things like [https://getavataaars.com](https://getavataaars.com)